All of the Greek islands have their own unique charm, but which are the best Greek islands for couples?

 If you’re looking for luxe suites plus sandy beaches then look no further.
 Crete’s north coast is well developed and its big sandy beaches are home to a wide variety of resorts, including gorgeous five-star options.
 It’s the best selection of luxury suites that you’ll find outside Santorini.

-Look for boutique hotels and rooms in the Venetian old towns in Chania and Rethymnon, as well as quieter beach resorts such as Bali, Panormou and Plaka.
+Look for boutique hotels and rooms in the Venetian old towns in Chania (try Serenissima Boutique Hotel) and Rethymnon (start with Rimondi), as well as quieter beach resorts such as Bali, Panormou and Plaka.
 The south coast is more remote and wild; perfect for adventurers.

 Enjoyed this post?
 Click to save to Pinterest: